bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

     class fs_a_1,fs_a_2,fs_a_3,fs_a_4,fs_v_1,fs_v_2,fs_v_3,fs_v_4 segment
 ```

-If your use case doesn't require this flexibility, it may be more convenient to store the multi-essence stream (in this case a Transport Stream) directly under the multi-essence `Flow` identifier, leaving the mono-essence `Flows` unpopulated, as shown below.
+If your use case doesn't require this flexibility, it may be more convenient to store the multi-essence stream (in this case a Transport Stream) directly under the Multi-Flow, leaving the mono-essence `Flows` unpopulated, as shown below.

 > [!NOTE]
 > Mono-essence `Flows` are often still be useful for conveying the technical properties of the tracks within the multiplex stream.